 The market for automated vehicle solutions is burgeoning, and the advanced technology required to enable autonomous solutions in industrial environments is still developing.
 As a result, we face competition from a range of companies seeking to develop autonomous vehicle solutions.
-These competitors include traditional industrial vehicle manufacturers (such as Crown Equipment's automated forklifts) robotics providers (such as Brain Corp for floor care and Outrider for yard operations), and software companies (such as Oxbotica), as well as large corporate competitors that provide a broad range of software, service, and logistics solutions across many markets.
+These competitors include traditional industrial vehicle manufacturers (such as Crown Equipment's automated forklifts) robotics providers (such Locus Robotics for stock picking AMRs or SeeGrid for pallet and tow AMRs), and software companies (such as Brain Corp for floor scrubbers or Oxbotica for people and goods transport), as well as large corporate competitors that provide a broad range of software, service, and logistics solutions across many markets.
 These competitors are also working to advance technology, reliability, and innovation in their development of new and improved solutions.